tanishR28/Vocalis/README.md

 # Vocalis

-AI-powered voice biomarker tracking for **Parkinson's** and **Asthma**.
+AI-powered voice biomarker tracking for **Parkinson's** .
 Users record short daily voice samples; the backend extracts acoustic features, runs ML models, and stores scores in Supabase for trends and (Parkinson's) LSTM progression forecasts.

 **Audio is never stored** — only numeric biomarkers and metadata.